1964 Chevrolet C60

 Initial goal was to redo the bed and then run her and do a repower in the near future.
 With the findings at hand that goal went out the window and I focused on rebuild.
 I made the journey (45mph max) the 90 miles to the other farm shop for long term park where I could pull the powertrain, which we proceeded to do a week later.
 Got the engine on the stand and pulled the head and found a full 0.020" wear ring on each cylinder causing near zero compression and indicating she had turned over the odometer more than once.
 Further amazement of the condition of the truck with this new knowledge.

 Engine went to the engine builder and trans was dropped off at the big truck shop for rebuilds.
 I replumed the entire brake system with custom bent/flared stainless lines and rebuilt the brakes on all 4 corners with new parts and added a new master.
 The entire vacuum system was rebuilt, as was the front axle (still original kingpins).
 Rebuilt the fuel system and added modern filters, and rebuilt the old Rochester B. Replaced the RH5's with lock ring wheels and new steer rubbers.
 The engine came back as a stock rebuild bored 0.040 over and the trans came back after a full stock rebuilt as well.
 Custom stainless exhaust with Massey Ferguson muffler dumping behind the cab.
-The truck was converted from 6V to 12V and all the original wiring was removed, used as a guide, and a 100% new complete wiring harness was made complete with modern Blue Sea Systems blade fuse panels and primary fuses under the hood.
+All the original wiring was removed, used as a guide, and a 100% new complete wiring harness was made complete with modern Blue Sea Systems blade fuse panels and primary fuses under the hood.
 All lights were disassembled and rebuilt with hardwired grounds and the ignition system replaced for all new.

 Original mirrors were removed, mount bars refinished, extensions added, and new big truck mirrors installed along with CB antenna hardware.
 In the cab I added a retro-sound stereo with a dash mount 6x9 speaker, a CB with external speaker, and a Blue Sea Systems electrical station to allow 12V charging as well as voltage monitoring (original charge gauge on dash not currently wired in).
 Additional accessory switches were added which will control the external field lighting to allow loading/work in the dark.